martin-marek/bnn-project/essay/essay.md

 $$
 \mathbb{P}\left(\lim_{n \rightarrow \infty} \hat{f}_n=\mathbb{E}_{\pi}[f]\right)=1
 $$
 In other words, we can use $n$ i.i.d. samples from $p(x)$ to approximate $\int f(x)p(x) dx$.
 As $n \rightarrow \infty$, this approximation will converge almost surely to the true value of the integral.
 Even better, by using the central limit theorom, we get that the approximation converges as $1/\sqrt n$, i.e., its convergence rate does not depend on the number of dimensions.
-This is crucial proporty to work in high dimensions.
+This is a crucial property to work in high dimensions.

+==TODO: correlation ⇒ worse MC estimate==

 We can apply this technique to the posterior predictive distribution of a BNN by taking the expectation of the likelihood $p(\tilde{y}|\tilde{x},\theta)$ over the posterior $p(\theta|x,y)$.
 However, we must be careful about how this simulation is implemented.
 As described in section \ref{sec_loss_fn}, computers struggle to work with small numbers, which is why working with the logarithms of probabilities is more accurate.
 Unfortunately, we cannot average over $\log p(\tilde{y})$ directly, rather we must average over $p(\tilde{y})$.
 The naive solution would be to simply exponentiate $\log p(\tilde{y})$, but since $p(\tilde{y})$ may be close to zero, this would result in underflow.
 A better solution is to use the $\textrm{LogSumExp}$ function, which is a stable way to compute the logarithm of a sum of exponents.
 The resulting expression is derived below:
 $$